Net Promoter Score NPS Glossary

 What is Net Promoter Score?

-The Net Promoter Score (NPS) is a measurement looking into the customer experience of a brand and predicting business growth.
+The Net Promoter Score (NPS) measures the customer experience with a brand and is used to predict business growth.

-The metric is proven and widely known for transforming the business world and provides brands with the core measurement for customer experience management programs around the world.
+The metric is proven and widely known for transforming the business world, and provides brands with the core metric for customer experience management programs worldwide.

-The NPS metric was developed by and a registered trademark of Fred Reichheld, Bain & Company and Satmetrix.
+The NPS metric was developed by Fred Reichheld, Bain & Company and Satmetrix.
 It was introduced by Reichheld in a Harvard Business Review article in 2003, “The One Number You Need to Grow“.
-The popularity and broad use of it has been largely attributed to its simplicity from being just a single question.
+Its popularity and broad use have largely been attributed to its simplicity: it’s just a single question.

 How to calculate NPS?

 Calculating NPS is based on the answer to a key question, using a 0-10 scale: How likely is it that you would recommend (the brand) to a friend or colleague?
-NPS index ranges from -100 to 100, measuring the willingness of consumers to recommend a product or service to others.
+The NPS index ranges from -100 to 100, measuring consumers’ willingness to recommend a product or service to others.
 It can also inform a brand of the loyalty that they hold within their sector. are then grouped as follows:

 Calculating the Net Promoter Score